The fight against the illicit dissemination of small arms and light weapons and ammunition [fr]

 Determined to combat the illicit dissemination of small arms and light weapons, France has joined the following instruments:

 The Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons in All Its Aspects (PoA), adopted in 2001, is a solid and universal framework for the international action in the fight against the illicit trade in SALW.
-France will assume the presidency of the Third Review Conference (2018) and is fully committed to organizing a transparent and inclusive preparatory process.
+France assumed the presidency of the Third Review Conference in 2018 and was fully committed to organizing a transparent and inclusive preparatory process.
 This commitment reflects the will of France to implement the PoA concretely and efficiently.

 The International Tracing Instrument (ITI), adopted in 2006 following a Franco-Swiss initiative, enables States to identify and trace, in a timely and reliable manner, illicit small arms and light weapons.

 The Protocol Against the Illicit Manufacturing and Trafficking in Firearms, Their Parts and Components and Ammunition, adopted in 2001, is the first international and legally binding instrument on small arms and light weapons.

 The Arms Trade Treaty (ATT), adopted in 2013, is the first global and legally binding instrument that aims to regulate the trade in conventional arms and eradicate their illicit trade.
 As the treaty was considered a priority, France was substantively involved in the negotiation phase and was one of the first countries to ratify the treaty on the 2 April 2014.
 France provides active support for efforts to promote the universalization and effective implementation of the treaty.